superduper-io/superduper/README.md

  </div>

-**Integrate, train, and manage your AI models and APIs directly with your chosen database, using a simple Python interface.
-Easily implement AI without the need to copy and move your data to complex MLOps pipelines and specialized vector databases:**
+**Easily implement AI without the need to copy and move your data to complex MLOps pipelines and specialized vector databases.
+Integrate, train, and manage your AI models and APIs directly with your chosen database, using a simple Python interface.**
 - Generative AI & chatbots
 - Vector Search
 - Standard Use-Cases (classification, segmentation, recommendation etc)